 Tomato-braised turkey meatballs with zucchini and curried cauliflower

-If you’ve been hearing a lot about turmeric recently, there’s a reason—our staff nutritionist, Kaley Todd, tells us that there’s preliminary evidence that the curcumin found in turmeric may not only help reduce joint pain and swelling, but has cancer-protective qualities as well.
+If you’ve been hearing a lot about turmeric recently, there’s a reason—our staff nutritionist, Kaley Todd, tells us that preliminary evidence suggests that the curcumin found in turmeric may not only help reduce joint pain and swelling, but may also have cancer-protective qualities.
 Here it plays a starring role in the warming curry powder Chef Justine sprinkles on cauliflower florets before roasting, one of many fragrant components in this easy supper.

 - ¾ pound cauliflower